stoeckmann/xwallpaper/README.md

-# xsetwallpaper
+# xwallpaper

-The xsetwallpaper utility allows you to set image files as your X wallpaper.
+The xwallpaper utility allows you to set image files as your X wallpaper.
 JPEG, PNG, and XPM file formats are supported, all of them being configurable and therefore no fixed dependencies.